Wolf announces closure of all Pa. schools; Cumberland County districts release instruction details

 Mechanicsburg Area School District Superintendent Mark Leidy said in an email to parents that the administration will continue to evaluate the situation to determine and communicate the next steps.
 All school buildings in the district will be closed and thoroughly cleaned and sanitized.

-The district did not specify about student instruction, but it did note that the closer affects all programming at school, including before- and after-school activities, all athletic and extracurricular practices and competitions, weekend events and facility rentals.
+The district did not specify about student instruction, but it did say that the closure affects all programming at school, including before- and after-school activities, all athletic and extracurricular practices and competitions, weekend events and facility rentals.

 East Pennsboro Area School District Superintendent Donna Dunar announced in a letter to parents that it will use its approved FIDs to keep students engaged over the next two weeks.
 Elementary students will receive assignments by email from the building principal, and middle and high school students will receive assignments through Google Classroom.